cdklabs/cdk-multi-az-observability/API.md

 ```

 - *Type:* string
-- *Default:* The assets will be uploaded to the default defined asset location.
+- *Default:* "The assets will be uploaded to the default defined asset location."

 If you are not using a static bucket to deploy assets, for example you are synthing this and it gets uploaded to a bucket whose name is unknown to you (maybe used as part of a central CI/CD system) and is provided as a parameter to your stack, specify that parameter name here.